MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/Test Preview for Monetized apps.md

 ## Configure your app with the Preview offer ID

-After you've generated your Preview offer ID, you must link the offer ID to your Teams app for the audience to view your Preview offer in the Teams Store.
+After you've generated your Preview offer ID, you must link the offer ID to your Teams app to view your Preview offer in the Teams Store.

 1. Go to [Developer Portal](https://dev.teams.microsoft.com/).
 1. Select **Apps** from the left pane.